Insights

 Is there a middle ground?

 Yes.
-A strategy-first engagement like the AI Clarity Audit lets you get the roadmap first and decide on execution second.
+A strategy-first engagement like the Clarity Audit lets you get the roadmap first and decide on execution second.

 The Honest Difference

 DIY is great for simple workflows.
 Agencies are worth it when complexity, maintenance risk, or revenue impact enters the picture.
+Plenty of business owners pick the wrong path because nobody walked them through the difference honestly.